Get started on a project

 6. Click on the Create New Project button;

 7. Then, choose the project’s Share options;

 - First, determine whether your project is Private or Public.
 Click on Public to make the project accessible and findable by anyone who visits the website.
-Anyone who accesses a Public project will have a Can View permission level to all forms and data within the project.
+Anyone who accesses a Public project will have a Can View permission level for all forms and data within the project.

 - Select Private to make the project private.
 A Private project can only be viewed or contributed by you (the owner) and collaborators with access.

-- Select the permission level from the permissions dropdown.
+- Select the permission level from the permissions drop-down.

 - Then, click on the Share button;

-These are group labels you add to a project to help others identify the project and find the project, if it is public.
+These are group labels you add to a project to help others identify the project and find the project if it is public.
 You can add the project category when creating a project on the Create Project modal as explained in the previous section.

 You can also change the project category from the Project Settings page:

 When you login into your account, all the projects shared with you are accessible on your Home page.
 A project that is shared with you will have the Owner’s avatar tagged to it instead of your own as illustrated in the screenshot below: